 The Management Plan also sets out a series of more specific objectives that local partners are now working to achieve, including many that will contribute directly to tackling climate change.
-Further information and details of the progress we’re making can be found through the links below:
+Updates on progress on those objectives will be published each year in a new section of our website that is currently in development.
+The first report will be in September 2026.

 Peatland restoration

-The National Park’s peatlands are a nationally-important carbon store, covering around 55,000 ha and up to 7m deep.
-But much is in a poor condition as a result of artificial drainage that was installed in the 1970s and 1980s.
+The Yorkshire Dales National Park’s peatlands are a nationally-important carbon store, covering around 55,000 ha and up to 7m deep.
+But much of it is in a poor condition as a result of artificial drainage that was installed in the 1970s and 1980s to try to make the land more productive for agriculture.
+This led to severe erosion of the exposed peat.

 The Yorkshire Peat Partnership is led by the Yorkshire Wildlife Trust, and supported by the Yorkshire Dales National Park Authority, Natural England, National Trust, Environment Agency and North York Moors National Park Authority.
 It was formed to work with moorland owners to help restore and then conserve the unique and valuable upland peatland habitats across large swathes of Yorkshire.